Karlee Everist: Mixed doubles

 Everist plays in the mixed doubles discipline with her husband Bryce Everist.
-The pair has represented Nova Scotia at the Canadian Mixed Doubles Curling Championship four times in 2018, 2019, 2021 and 2023.
-Their best finish came at the 2023 Canadian Mixed Doubles Curling Championship in Sudbury, Ontario where the team qualified for the playoffs for the first time with a 5–2 record.
+The pair has represented Nova Scotia at the Canadian Mixed Doubles Curling Championship four times, in 2018, 2019, 2021 and 2023.
+Their best finish came at the 2023 Canadian Mixed Doubles Curling Championship in Sudbury, Ontario, where the team qualified for the playoffs for the first time with a 5–2 record.
 They then lost in the qualification games to Ontario's Lynn Kreviazuk and David Mathers.
 They also finished 4–3 in 2018, 1–6 in 2019 and 3–3 in 2021.

+Mixed

 Everist was also a part of the Nova Scotia mixed team that represented the province at the 2019 Canadian Mixed Curling Championship in Winnipeg, Manitoba.
-Her team, with skip Kendal Thompson, third Marie Christianson and second Bryce Everist finished 7–3 through the round robin and championship pools, reaching the playoffs.
-They then beat Quebec 5–3 in the semifinal before dropping the final 7–4 to Manitoba, earning the silver medal.
+Her team, with skip Kendal Thompson, third Marie Christianson, and second Bryce Everist, finished second in Pool B in the round-robin with a 5–1 record.
+They split their placement round games with a 2–2 record, defeated Québec's Félix Asselin in the semifinal 5–3 before falling to Manitoba's Colin Kurz in the final 5–3, winning the silver medal.
+She was named the tournament's Canadian Mixed Sportsmanship Award winner at lead.

 Personal life

-Everist's father, Trevor Jones was one of the top amateur golfers in Northwestern Ontario in the 1980s and 1990s.
+Everist's father, Trevor Jones, was one of the top amateur golfers in Northwestern Ontario in the 1980s and 1990s.

 Everist is employed as a pharmacist at the IWK Health Centre.
 She is married to fellow curler Bryce Everist, and has one child.